goonstation/goonstation/code/modules/goonhub/api/routes/template.md

 	- Under request, the parameters should match in the form of a list of strings matching the parameter names.
 If it says query parameters, use `queryParams`, if it says path parameters, use `routeParams`.
 	- Under request, the body should also match (in the form of a `/datum/apiBody`).
 	- Under responses, the name of the apiModel used should be there.
 If it isn't, just use `list("[name of field]")`.
+- The reason why the API files are formatted this way is so that "it's optimized so you can just copypaste stuff and change it via column/vertical select" ~ZeWaka.

 A proper example:
 ```dm